rdela/rdela.com/src/pages/credits/index.md

 <br />

-Welcome to the new rdela.
+Welcome to the new [rdela.com](https://rdela.com).
 I will be your host, Ricky de Laveaga.

 I began developing this site with [GatsbyJS](https://www.gatsbyjs.org/) by running a: